Flight Instructor Rating

-The practical courses are intended for pilots that follow the theoretical courses.
-The theory is based on PPL(A) syllabi.
-The practical flying requires a more of a structured attitude than the average VFR pilot is used to.
+The theory is based on PPL(A) syllabi and the practical flying requires a more structured attitude than the average VFR pilot is used to.

 Regular course 6 - 7 months